Omega Morgan Solves Complex Compressor Challenge

 Sometimes, even routine projects are worth highlighting, especially when their changing scope leads to unexpected challenges.
 That was the case earlier this year, when our Calgary office worked with one of the largest oil and gas companies in North America to deliver two 100,000-pound compressors from California to a site in Northern BC.

-Going into this project, our specialized transportation team knew that organization was key.
+Going into this project, our transportation and logistics services team knew that organization was key.
 The compressors were the centerpieces, but more than 25 shiploose pieces also needed delivered to Taylor, BC from various parts of the United States.
 Compared to what came next, that proved to be a minor challenge.

 In the course of the planning stage, our team realized that the compressors to be transported were designed to be lifted by cranes to and from trailers to pad only.
 That was unexpected and could have turned into a problem, considering our client required that they be dropped inside an existing building without the possibility of crane lifting.